 How Much Does LSD (Acid) Cost?

-LSD, more commonly referred to as Acid, is a very strong, illegal hallucinogen that is sold on the street.
-A single dose is relatively cheap and the effects are long-lasting.
+LSD, more commonly referred to as acid, is a very strong, illegal hallucinogen that is sold on the street.
+A single dose sold in 2025 may be bought illicitly for as little as $5.

 What Factors Can Affect The Price Of LSD?

-LSD is a synthetic drug that involves a complicated process and rare ingredients in order to produce.
+LSD is a synthetic drug that involves a complicated process and rare ingredients to produce.
+Prices for LSD can fluctuate dramatically, and several factors influence the cost of LSD sold on the street.

 Factors that affect the price of LSD include:

-How Much Does A Vial Of LSD Cost?
+How Much Does LSD Cost On The Street?

 This page does not provide medical advice.
 See more